• Skip to main content

 The short answer is, yes, you can indeed run only your converter without a battery and enjoy 12v power, but only if you are consistently hooked up to shore power.
 There are also many reports of ruining converters using this method.
 Why might this be?

-Your electrical system is designed to store excess power and energy into your RV’s batteries, meant for later consumption or use when your energy needs are high.
+Your electrical system is designed to store excess power and energy in your RV’s batteries, meant for later consumption or use when your energy needs are high.
 Without these batteries being utilized, the chances of burning out your converter are much higher.

-Many RVers have tried using their built in RV converters without a battery and most people report success for a short period of time.
+Many RVers have tried using their built-in RV converters without a battery and most people report success for a short period of time.
 However, if your RV is permanently hooked up to shore power, it is recommended that you still utilize your batteries to ensure proper maintenance and care of your RV’s electrical system.

 Converters are designed to work in tandem with batteries, and nearly every RV comes with them, standard.
 So unless you are struggling with your storage and need the battery’s compartment for an upcoming trip, keep your electrical system happy by leaving it be!